ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## History

-This document picks up Stefan Gössner's popular JSONPath specification dated 2007-02-21 {{JSONPath-orig}} and provides a normative definition for it.
+This document picks up Stefan Gössner's popular JSONPath proposal dated 2007-02-21 {{JSONPath-orig}} and provides a normative definition for it.